EricFecteau/rust-data-analysis/src/1_start/3_data.md

 The following code creates a bucket called `census` and load the `./data/large/census.csv` CSV file, the `./data/large/census.parquet` parquet file and the partitioned parquet folder `./data/large/partitioned/` with Rust.
 Run this script using `cargo run -r --example 1_2_8_minio`.

 > [!NOTE]
-> Due to the length of this code, because of the multi-part upload S3 code, it was omited from this section.
-Yoiu must run it with `cargo run -r --example 1_2_8_minio`.
+> Due to the length of this code, because of the multi-part upload S3 code, it was omited from the book.
+You can find the code on [GitHub](https://github.com/EricFecteau/rust-data-analysis/blob/main/examples/1_2_8_minio.rs).
+It can be run with `cargo run -r --example 1_2_8_minio`.